-As a proud member of the Food and Drink Exporters Association (FDEA), Wolfestone works alongside some of the UK's most successful food and drink exporters, as well as a number of new exporters.
+As a proud member of the Food and Drink Exporters Association (FDEA), Wolfestone Group works alongside some of the UK's most successful food and drink exporters, as well as a number of new exporters.
 All share the same objective: to showcase their products to global buyers and their consumers.

 Successfully overcoming this obstacle means enlisting the help of professional language services, but it can be difficult to know where to start.

-In today’s digitised world, customers expect brands to have a strong online presence.
+In today’s digitized world, customers expect brands to have a strong online presence.
 But is your website accessible for international consumers – 56.2% of whom say that the ability to obtain information in their own language is more important than price?

 Here are the top 3 reasons why you should invest in professional translation services to translate your website and grow your food and drink exports.